kubernetes-sigs/cluster-api/docs/book/src/clusterctl/provider-contract.md

 An infrastructure provider could publish a **cluster templates** file to be used by `clusterctl generate cluster`.
 This is single YAML with _all_ the objects required to create a new workload cluster.

+With ClusterClass enabled it is possible to have cluster templates with managed topologies.
+Cluster templates with managed topologies require only the cluster object in the template and a corresponding ClusterClass definition.

 The following rules apply:

 #### Naming conventions

-Cluster templates MUST be stored in the same folder as the component YAML and follow this naming convention:
+Cluster templates MUST be stored in the same location as the component YAML and follow this naming convention:
 1. The default cluster template should be named `cluster-template.yaml`.
 2. Additional cluster template should be named `cluster-template-{flavor}.yaml`. e.g `cluster-template-prod.yaml`